 Hi, I'm Smokie!

-My name is Smokie Lee, and I'm a web designer, illustrator, and user experience enthusiast from the Springfield, Missouri area in the United States.
-I have been designing, developing and maintaining websites for over a decade, and I specialize in establishing and improving the web presence of small businesses and non-profits, especially farms, ranches, and agricultural organizations.
+My name is Smokie Lee, and I'm a user experience and visual designer from the Springfield, Missouri area in the United States.
+I have been designing, developing and maintaining websites and other visual assets for over a decade, and I specialize in establishing and improving the web presence of small businesses and non-profits, especially farms, ranches, and agricultural organizations.
 Small businesses have unique challenges and needs that I am experienced in addressing in a timely and cost-effective manner.

 Small and Agricultural Business Experience

 I was raised at Liar's Lake, an exotic animal ranch in Sparta, Missouri.
 I spent the majority of my childhood helping raise and market exotic animals all over the country, and I understand first hand the unique challenges that both small and agricultural businesses face.
 It also happens to be the first website I ever worked on, all the way back in 1998.
 Today I still maintain the website for my mother.

 In 2000, I donated my time and skills to the World Watusi Association, an animal organization dedicated to the breed of African Ankole-Watusi cattle, and helped them build and maintain their website and brand for the next 15 years.

 Large Ecommerce Business Experience